1970 Orange Bowl: Aftermath

 The Nittany Lions returned to the Orange Bowl four years later.
-Missouri head coach Dan Devine left after the following season for the NFL's Green Bay Packers, and the Tigers haven't appeared in a major bowl since.
+Missouri head coach Dan Devine left after the following season for the NFL's Green Bay Packers, and the Tigers wouldn't appear in a major bowl until the 2023 Cotton Bowl Classic (December).
 (NOTE: Missouri played in the Fiesta Bowl in 1972 and the Cotton Bowl in 2008 and 2014, but those were not considered major bowls at the time played.
 The Fiesta achieved major bowl status by becoming part of the Bowl Coalition in 1992; the Cotton, which lost its major status in 1995 due to the dissolution of the Southwest Conference, regained major status when it became part of the College Football Playoff rotation in 2014.)

 This was the last Orange Bowl played on natural grass for seven years; the stadium installed artificial turf (Poly-Turf) prior to the next season.